lansfy/gonkex/README.md

 Parameters:

-- `expectedQuery` (mandatory) - a list of parameters to compare the parameter string to.
+- `query` (mandatory) - a list of parameters to compare the parameter string to.
 The order of parameters is not important.

 Examples: